Aerobird98/limen/README.md

 `]` – If the value at the stream pointer is not 0, jumps to the matching `[`.

 In the end, a program is just a series of instructions.
 Characters besides the eight `+-<>[],.` instructions considered as comments.
+The eight `+-<>[],.` instructions cannot be used as comment-characters.
+However if you want to use the entire set of available characters wrap them up in `( )` parenthesis, courtesy of Limen.
+They function much like `/* */` block comments in C and other languages, but unlike those, block comments can nest here.
+This is handy because it lets us easily comment out an entire block of code, even if it already contains block-comments.

 ## Implementation

-This implementation is written ex nihilo and stands for a compact, secure and reliable interpreter for this remarkable language.
+Limen is written ex nihilo and stands for a compact, secure and reliable library and interpreter for this remarkable language.

-- **It’s compact and clean.** – The implementation is rather compact, readable and logical with friendly comments all the way trough.
+- **It’s compact and clean.** – Limen is rather compact, readable and logical with friendly comments all the way trough.
 You can skim the whole thing with ease in just an afternoon.

 - **It’s secure and reliable.** – Memory use is dynamic and strictly contained.
 The core uses zero static data and it does not leak memory.
-The implementation has reliable and user-friendly error handling mechanisms in place.
+Limen has reliable and user-friendly error handling mechanisms in place.

-- **It’s fast and efficient.** – The implementation splits evaluation into parse-compile- and run time; it does all the validation and optimization at parse-compile- while at run time only checks for memory- and stream management errors.
+- **It’s fast and efficient.** – Splits evaluation into lex-parse-compile- and run time; it does all the validation and optimization at lex-parse-compile- while at run time only checks for memory- and stream management errors.

 - **It’s made in the name of science!** – Comes with a **REPL** — an iteractive environment that vizualizes the stream and its pointer before every evaluation which makes it well suited for learning and experimentation which is the main reason why Brainfuck exists in the first place.
 (Comming soon.)

-This implementation is **encoding agnostic**, user code and data are validated to only contain standard **ASCII** characters in the range of `0-127`.
+Limen is **encoding agnostic**, user code and data are validated to only contain standard **ASCII** characters in the range of `0-127`.
 While I admit that it is rather strange, it does make the implementation more secure and reliable which was key troughout development.
 All other characters are ignored.

 ## Embeding

-This implementation is made to be **embedable**, implemented as a small C _library_ consisting of only a `.c` and an `.h` file; written in ANSI C with **NO** dependencies other than a _few_ C standard library functions.
+Limen is made to be **embedable**, implemented as a small C _library_ consisting of only a `.c` and an `.h` file; written in ANSI C with **NO** dependencies other than a _few_ C standard library functions.

 You only need two files to include in your program, the `limen.c` file and `limen.h` file.
 Copy those and you are good to go.
 Import the `limen.h` file to access the implementation.